CNA-Tech/PKS-Ninja/LabGuides/Lab11-HarborPipelineInstall/readme.md

 # Lab 11 - Harbor Pipeline Install

 The Harbor pipeline install generally follows the PKS pipeline install.
-If you have recently completed the pks pipeline install and still have a web browser to concourse open you can simply click on the `harbor-install-standalone` pipeline and kick it off, as detailed in the steps below.
+If you have recently completed the pks pipeline install and still have a web browser to concourse open you can simply click on the `harbor-install-standalone` pipeline and kick it off, as detailed in the steps below

 ## Harbor Pipeline Kickoff